Marcus Whitman Hotel: History

 The original thirteen-story tower was first planned by architect Sherwood D. Ford in 1927 and constructed shortly thereafter in 1928.

 President Dwight D. Eisenhower was a patron at the hotel during the week of September 19, 1954, while visiting several dams in Southeastern Washington and Northeastern Oregon, bringing state-wide attention to the hotel.
-The then governors of Washington and Oregon, Arthur B. Langlie and Paul L. Patterson also attended the receiving events including a motorcade and performance by fourteen area school bands.
-Lyndon B. Johnson, trumpeter Louis Armstrong, as well as actress Shirley Temple were also patrons of the hotel.
+The then governors of Washington and Oregon, Arthur B. Langlie and Paul L. Patterson, also attended the receiving events, including a motorcade and performances by fourteen area school bands.
+Lyndon B. Johnson, trumpeter Louis Armstrong, and actress Shirley Temple were also patrons of the hotel.

-After years of neglect, the hotel was in a state of disrepair, and was purchased by a local entrepreneur in 1999 who employed the services of an architectural firm that had restored several other historic buildings.
-The hotel has since gone major renovations, while still preserving the historic value and integrity of the building.
-Construction on a new wing of the hotel was started in 2000 and the renovations were completed in 2001, adding additional rooms and meeting spaces.
+After years of neglect, the hotel was in a state of disrepair and was purchased by a local entrepreneur in 1999, who employed the services of an architectural firm that had restored several other historic buildings.
+The hotel has since undergone major renovations while still preserving the historic value and integrity of the building.
+Construction on a new wing of the hotel started in 2000, and the renovations were completed in 2001, adding additional rooms and meeting spaces.

-In 2017, following the death of Walla Walla native, Adam West who gained fame for his portrayal of Batman, the bat signal was projected onto the side of the hotel.
+In 2017, following the death of Walla Walla native Adam West, who gained fame for his portrayal of Batman, the bat signal was projected onto the side of the hotel.

+The hotel was sold in December 2022 to an investment group with local partners; Seattle-based Columbia Hospitality took over management.
+The sale was completed during renovations to the Marc Restaurant and shortly after the discovery of a gasoline leak in the basement that required cleanup.